HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 If these options are not possible then contact Hyperview Support.

 ====================================================
-Downloading the Linux Data Collector Via Artifactory
+Downloading the Linux Data Collector via Artifactory
 ====================================================

 `Artifactory <https://jfrog.com/artifactory/>`_ is an artifact repository that some organizations use to centralize the management of their software supply chain.
 If you have a requirement to use this solution for your Linux Data Collector then you will have to customize the **docker-compose.yaml** file that ships with the Linux Data Collector installation package.